in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 ### Tip :  Ensure you have the right version of Java Installed

 Recommended Java Version
-- Do not use Java 9.
-My recent tests show a few compatibility issues with Spring Boot 2.0+.
-Let's wait for these get resolved
 - Java 8 for Spring Boot 2.0+ or Spring 5.0+
 - Java 7/Java 8 for earlier versions